otvin/raytracer3/README.md

 To execute unit tests, run _python3 unit_tester.py_

+As of now, I have implemented all features in the book.
+Added several performance optimizations, such as storing the inverse transform and transpose of inverse transform for each object, rather than having to compute it with every intersection.

+The book lists several optional features.
+So far, I have implemented anti-aliasing by shooting several rays into random spots in each pixel, instead of just pixel center.

 The "saved_renders" folder contains samples from the end of each chapter, once we started rendering.
+I have posted PNGs of the files from chapter 11 forward below.

 * _chap5.ppm_ - rendered the silhouette of a sphere
 * _chap6.ppm_ - rendered a transformed (rotated, scaled in one dimension) sphere